MntiKor/VTK-WASM/explanation.md

 - InfoVis/MutableGraphHelper

-Second issue: vtk is initially writen for OpenGL2.
-As WebAssembly uses WebGL2 (OpenGL ES3), a lot of features need to be rewritten to comply with WebGL standards.
+Second issue: VTK is initially writen for OpenGL2.
+As VTK-WASM uses WebGL2 (OpenGL ES3), a lot of features need to be rewritten to comply with WebGL standards.
 It takes a lot of time, and a few examples will have to wait to be fully integrated: